 Premature baby?
 Understand your preemie's special needs

-If your baby is born too early, the miracle of birth might be overshadowed by concern about your preemie's health and the possible long-term effects of prematurity.
+If your baby is born too early, the miracle of birth might be overshadowed by health concerns and the possible long-term effects of prematurity.
 However, there's much you can do to take care of your premature baby — and yourself — as you look toward the future.

 Your preemie's special challenges

-A premature or preterm baby is born before 37 complete weeks of pregnancy.
+A premature (preterm) baby is born before 37 complete weeks of pregnancy.
 Generally, the earlier a baby is born, the higher the risk of complications.

 At first, your premature baby might have little body fat and need help maintaining body heat.
-He or she might cry only softly and have trouble breathing.
+He or she might cry only softly and have trouble breathing due to respiratory distress syndrome or bronchopulmonary dysplasia.
 Feeding your preemie might be a challenge.
-Yellowing of the skin and eyes (jaundice), low blood sugar, and lack of red blood cells to carry oxygen to your baby's tissues (anemia) are possible.
-More-serious concerns might include infection, episodes of stopped breathing (apnea) and bleeding into the brain.
-Some preemies have impaired hearing or vision.
+Yellowing of the skin (jaundice), a low red blood cell count (anemia of prematurity), temporary pauses in breathing (apnea) and infection are possible.
+Some preemies have an eye disease in which the retina is not fully developed (retinopathy of prematurity).

 Taking care of your preemie

 Your preemie's special needs call for special care, probably in a neonatal intensive care unit (NICU).
 In some cases, a premature baby needs to be transported to a hospital that can provide specialized care.
-The medical team caring for your baby will do everything they can to help your baby thrive.
-Your role as a parent is essential, too.
+You might feel helpless, but there are many steps you can take to help your baby.
+For example:

 - Find out about your preemie's condition.
 Uncertainty can be frightening — as can the monitors, respirators and other types of equipment in the NICU.
 Write down your questions and seek answers when you're ready.
-Read material provided by the hospital, or do your own research.
 The more you know, the better you'll be able to handle the situation.

 - Share your observations and concerns.
 If you notice changes in your preemie's condition, tell your baby's medical team right away.